-With the safety and well-being of our community our top priority, Léman will remain closed through the end of the 2019/20 school year, however, learning continues online.
-For enrolled families, please refer to emails from head of school and division heads for detailed information about your child’s program.
+With the safety and well-being of our community our top priority, Léman's campuses are closed for the summer of 2020.
+For families enrolled for the 2020/21 school year, please refer to our reopening PowerSchool microsite for the most up-to-date information on your child's program.
 For prospective families, please email email@example.com to inquire about admission to Léman.
-[Updated May 1, 2020]
+[Updated July 13, 2020]

 Providing your child with a safe and secure experience in New York City is our top priority.
 The residential building at 37 Wall Street is located in one of the most secure neighborhoods in Manhattan and includes a 24/7 staffed lobby in addition to around-the-clock surveillance by Residential Life Staff.

 During the orientation program at the beginning of the year, all students go through a series of classes that are designed to help them become safe and capable residents of NYC.
 The Residential Life Program also takes a number of measures to ensure student safety.
 Students are required to check-out with staff, for example, when they leave the residence, and are provided with cell phones that they must carry at all times when out of school.

 The list of cool weekend activities in New York City is endless!
 Every weekend, students have the opportunity to explore the city and surrounding area to visit its incredibly diverse attractions.
 A small sampling of weekend activities includes NBA games, Broadway shows, guided bicycle tours of Central Park, day trips to Six Flags Great Adventure Theme Park, museum sisits, shopping excursions, a night out at the movies, or gym time for basketball, badminton and weight lifting.